Another Personal Finance tutorial by GenX @ http://www.GenXGenYGenZ.com

 If you need a credit card for insurance premiums, check out Hong Leong Bank Fortune, Hong Leong Bank Visa Infinite and Standard Chartered Bank Just One Platinum.
 Many credit cards nowadays do not earn you any reward points for transactions related to insurance.

 If you are into Airmiles and want to fly Business Class for FREE, the best credit card to get is the Maybank 2 Cards Premier for both local and overseas transactions.
+Based on the conversion rate of 4,500 TP = 1,000 Enrich/KrisFlyer/Asia Miles, with 5X TP with every RM1 spent locally, you earn 1 Air Mile with every RM0.90 spent!!!
 Please note you earn ZERO Treats Points for Government Related Bodies.

 For overseas transactions including Online Transactions, you may also consider Alliance Bank Visa Infinite and UOB Visa Infinite.
 But the current best card for overseas transactions to earn Enrich Miles is with the RHB Premier Visa Infinite.